 As you can see, many body functions can be altered and functionally compromised by compression or damage to the superior cervical sympathetic ganglion.

 The vagus nerves and sympathetic ganglia in the neck and upper thoracic area sit on either side of the longus muscles, capitis or colli, which flex the neck.
-The longus capitis and longus colli muscles attach onto the occiput (back of the skull) and atlas, respectively, and originate on the transverse process of the lower cervical and upper thoracic vertebrae.
+The longus capitis and longus colli muscles attach to the occiput (back of the skull) and atlas, respectively, and originate in the transverse process of the lower cervical and upper thoracic vertebrae.
 These muscles are extremely tight in forward head posture.